seamplex/milonga/README.md

 The angular fluxes $\psi_g$ for $g=1,\dots,8$ from the S$_2$ formulation.

+# Workshop

+Check out <https://bitbucket.org/seamplex/2015-workshop> for a “hands-on” tutorial (text and input files) given a workshop held in 2015.
+The [presentation slides are here](https://www.seamplex.com/docs/2015-milonga-handson.pdf).

 # Licensing

 Milonga is distributed under the terms of the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html) version 3 or (at your option) any later version.